 French medical Doctor.
 Endocrinologist by training, Catherine is working as a pharmacologist since 1990 as clinical research physician, in Lyon, France.
 She is since 2001 physician in the Clinical Research Centre of the Lyon University Hospital.
 She participated in working groups, is teacher in research diplomas and has authored or co-authored more than 70 peer reviewed publications.

 Global Access Policy Leader at Roche.
-Labrini’s educational background and work experience has allowed her to explore life sciences, and the socio-economic and policy dynamics governing the unique market of healthcare.
-This inspires her to pursue a career engaging with both the scientific and business aspects of promoting health.
+Labrini is passionate about exploring life sciences, and the socio-economic and policy dynamics governing the unique market of healthcare.
+Throughout her career she has been engaging with both the scientific and business aspects of promoting health.

 Project Manager and Methodology Advisor at Hospices Civil de Lyon.
 Co-author of over 55 publications regarding health.